 Tuition and Financing

-For students starting their doctoral studies with us in a track beginning between July 2012 and June 2013, total tuition through the three years of residency is $17,400*.
+Tuition for students starting their doctoral studies in a track beginning between July 2014 and June 2015, is $18,600*.

-This is billed quarterly at the rate of $1,450** per quarter for 12 quarters.
+Tuition is billed quarterly, at the rate of $1,550* per quarter for 12 quarters.

 Because your church or parachurch ministry will benefit significantly from your studies, begin by seeking funding from that institution.
 If you wish, Gordon-Conwell will write to your board to propose this.
 Please e-mail us to request this letter.

 - You may want to ask your church or parachurch organization to underwrite all of your tuition costs.
 If your people understand that this is an investment in their own future, they may be willing to take on this expense.